Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 SeS('File').DoMenu("File;View;Modules;General ledger");
 ```

-Rapise captures menu as top level object (`File` in the example above).
-Notice that menu path components are separated with `;`.
-If you want for example to open menu `File > Tools > Telephone list` then use `File;Tools;Telephone list` as `path` parameter.
+Rapise captures the menu as a top-level object (`File` in the example above).
+Notice that menu path components are separated by `;`.
+For example, if you want to open the menu `File > Tools > Telephone list`, then use `File;Tools;Telephone list` as the `path` parameter.

 ## Table

-Rapise recognizes Dynamics AX grids as [DynamicsAXTable](/Libraries/DynamicsAXTable/)
+Rapise recognizes Dynamics AX grids as a [DynamicsAXTable](/Libraries/ses_lib_dynamicsax/DynamicsAXTable.js).

 ![Grid](./img/dynamicsaxgrid.png)

-When you click on a cell in a table Rapise records column name and value in the cell.
+When you click on a cell in a table, Rapise records the column name and value in the cell.
 The generated click step looks like:

 **RVL**